GStarSade/Visual_Hebrew_AHK_Helper/README.md

 **Please be sure to review the code before running any software.** While simple programs like this are relatively easy to inspect, it is your responsibility to ensure that the code meets your standards for safety and functionality.
 By downloading and using this software, you agree that the author(s) and contributors are not liable for any damages or issues that may arise from its use.

 # Expected action
-When run this file will generate a semi transparent window at the bottom of your laptop screen showing hebrew characters, sounds and keyboard keys needed to type as well as the Jastrow page number.
-This was built and designed for those who are studying talmud text at the beginner level.
+When run this file will generate a semi transparent window at the bottom of your laptop screen just above the windows taskbar showing Hebrew characters, sounds and keyboard keys needed to type as well as the Jastrow page number.
+This was built and designed for those who are studying Talmud text at the beginner level.

 # Installation
 1. Go to https://www.autohotkey.com/ and install Autohotkey v.2.0